chantastic/sites/chan.dev/src/pages/syntax/formats.md

 #### Transition

 - Slide Syntax logo from center left to bottom left
-- Swipe title from left to right
+- Swipe the title from left to right

 ### Possible improvements